opencog/atomspace-dht/README.md

 huge datasets.

 The driver more-or-less works, but is a failed experiment.
-A detailed critique of the architecture is given much farther down, below.
+A detailed critique of the architecture is given below.
 As of this writing (2019), there isn't any obvious way of resolving the architectural issues that are raised.

 ### The AtomSpace
 The [AtomSpace](https://wiki.opencog.org/w/AtomSpace) is a